 https://i.pinimg.com/originals/eb/69/d8/eb69d84286aafce45c2c70179ffc61e8.jpg

-The workation can truly lead you to ease into solo traveling, and most of all, to see for yourself how wonderful and freeing it is.
+The workation can truly lead you to ease into solo traveling or even traveling with others.
+Most of all, it's a great way to see for yourself how wonderful and freeing it is.
 Outside of work hours, you have complete control over your itinerary.
 You become the boss of your own travel adventure.
 Although the workation may limit your daytime activities, you still have the evenings and the end of the workday to explore the city or wherever you are staying.
 If you do your business travel late in the week, you could get a nice, long extended weekend on the back end.
 And trust me, you'll always find yourself wanting to go back for more.
 It's a fantastic opportunity to "have an excuse" to discover a new place, even if it's not too far from your home.